-Photo: Fort Nelson First Nations hold a press conference about fracking shale gas activities and little intact wildlife habitat remains.
+Photo: Fort Nelson First Nations hold a little intact wildlife habitat remains.
 We can no longer think of this region as a beautiful, wild landscape, as it is now becoming one of the most industrialized areas in the world.

-Disturbed Homelands

-One of the communities hardest hit by the fracking rush is the Fort Nelson First Nation.
-For decades, they have watched the gas industry take more and more freshwater from their territories staples such as beaver, moose and bottom-feeding fish have become harder to find.
-The community feels it has been backed into a corner, and was forced into a costly legal battle, winning the right to appeal against gas company Nexen's permit to take two billion litres of freshwater from the Nelson River.
-This small community of 800 has obtained 29,000 signatures on a petition to save their water from fracking."
-But with the discovery of more shale gas in the Liard Basin - just west of the Horn seems set to play out right across central and northern BC, as more land is slated for fracking and more pipelines are required to take the gas to the west coast.
+Disturbed Homelands One of the communities hardest hit by the fracking rush is the Fort Nelson First Nation.
+For decades, they have watched the gas industry take more and more freshwater from their territories - at last count, there were 1,400 different water withdrawal sites granted to the gas industry on their lands!
+The reckless pursuit of fracked gas has impacted their ability to hunt and fish for press conference about fracking shale gas food; many traditional staples such as beaver, moose and bottom-feeding fish have become harder to find.^{} The community feels it has been backed into a corner, and was forced into a costly legal battle, winning the right to appeal against gas company Nexen's permit to take two billion litres of freshwater from the Nelson River.
+This small community of 800 has obtained 29,000 signatures on a petition to save their water from fracking.[•] But with the discovery of more shale gas in the Liard Basin - just west of the Horn River Basin - it appears that the gas industry wants to continue its business as usual.
+The story of the Fort Nelson First Nation seems set to play out right across central and northern BC, as more land is slated for fracking and more pipelines are required to take the gas to the west coast.